Oksana tells us about her experience in Gran Canaria

 Ágata tells us about her experience in Gran Canaria

 Agatha is proof of our learning method.
 Her Spanish has improved a lot!
-Thank you, Agatha.
-We hope to see you again.
+Thank you, Agatha, we hope to see you again.